John M. Palmer: Defending the gold standard

 Palmer was the presidential candidate for the National Democratic Party in the 1896 election.
 The National Democratic Party was a conservative splinter group opposed to the free-silver platform of the regular Democratic Party and its nominee, William Jennings Bryan.
 His running mate on this "Gold Democratic" ticket was Simon Bolivar Buckner, Sr., a former Confederate general and governor of Kentucky.
 The National Democratic Party ticket received the coveted endorsement of the New York Times.

 The party arose out of a split in the Democratic Party due to the economic depression that occurred under Democratic president Grover Cleveland.
 At the 1896 presidential convention, one of Palmer's main Illinois rivals was Governor John Peter Altgeld, who succeeded in getting a candidate, former Illinoisan William Jennings Bryan, nominated for the presidency.
 The currency issue dominated the campaign, blurring party lines.
-Eastern Democrats, unable to accept the party's free-silver platform and unwilling to support McKinley for his tariff views, created a political party and nominated Palmer as their candidate.
+Eastern Democrats, unable to accept the party's free-silver platform and unwilling to support McKinley for his tariff views, created a political party and nominated Palmer as their candidate at a September 1896 convention.

 Palmer opposed free silver, which was a plan to place the value of silver to gold at a 16-to-1 ratio and then to tie the U.S. dollar to that value.
 Palmer noted that this plan ran contrary to the world market value of silver and gold, about 32 to 1.
 But, with Altgeld and Bryan in control of the Democratic convention, free silver won the day.
 Palmer believed it would have ruined the American economy, and he ran for president for a third party that was a breakaway group of Democrats.
 An article in the libertarian The Independent Review argues that in waging this quixotic campaign, he was a crucial figure in the "last stand" of classical liberalism as a political movement in the 19th century.